samapriya/awesome-gee-community-datasets/docs/projects/tzero.md

 #### Available Datasets

-The TZ-SAM data is provided as four files:
+The TZ-SAM data is provided as four files and is available in quarters starting from 2024Q4:

 - **Analysis Polygons (Full Geometry)**: The primary "analysis-ready" dataset containing complete geometries, capacity estimates, and construction date estimates.